JGR Class 5500

 The JGR Class 5500 was a type of 4-4-0 steam locomotive used for 60 years on Japanese Government Railways.
-The locomotives were imported from the United Kingdom.
+The locomotives were built by Beyer, Peacock & Company in England.
 Sulfur was added to the forged steel used for the cylinders.
-The cylinders were set in a slightly canted position, and were used without replacement for the entire life of the locomotive.
+The cylinders were set in a slightly canted position and were used without replacement for the entire life of the locomotive.
 Japan was unable to produce cylinders of comparable durability.
-In 1929, ten units were converted to tank locomotives and reclassified as Class B10.
+In 1929, ten were converted to tank locomotives and reclassified as Class B10.

 One Class 5500 locomotive, 5540, is preserved at the Ome Railway Park.
 A Class B10 locomotive, B104, is preserved at the Kominato Railway headquarters.